-This study was done to evaluate and compare PEFR in the traffic police men with and without breathing mask.
-PEFR was evaluated in 100 traffic police men, 50 of them used breathing mask and remaining 50 did not used the breathing mask.
+This study was done to evaluate and compare PEFR in the men riding motor cycle with and without breathing mask.
+PEFR was evaluated in 100 men, 50 of them used breathing mask while riding and remaining 50 did not used the breathing mask while riding motor cycle.
 The two groups were similar in terms of age, sex and BMI.

 PEFR is a reliable indicator of the lung function.
 It depends on the force of contraction of expiratory muscles, elastic recoil of lungs and resistance of the bronchial tree and thus testing the function of all these.
 Reduction in PEFR values may indicate the risk of obstructive airway disease in the occupational group who are exposed to air pollutants everyday [7].
-In the present study there was a significant reduction in the actual PEFR values in both the study groups when compared to predicted values ( $p < 0.001^{}$ ).
-This shows that the traffic police men are probably at high risk of developing obstructive pulmonary disease.
+In the present study there was a significant reduction in the actual PEFR values in both the study groups when compared to predicted values (p < 0.001).
+This shows that the motor cycle riders are probably at high risk of developing obstructive pulmonary disease.
 Secondly there was no statistically significant change in the actual PEFR values between the two study groups (p > 0.001) [Table 2] irrespective of whether they use breathing mask or not.
 This tells us that usage of Protective gears such as masks did not had any beneficial effect on PEFR values which is a marker of lung function.
-This is contradictory to the findings of Pajanivel ranganadin et al who says that PEFR is more in traffic policemen who use breathing masks [8].
 The probable reasons for not getting significant change between the two groups may be due to the following reasons:

-- As the traffic police men have to use whistle every now and then, they were not able to wear the mask continuously and regularly. - Even if they wear continuously masks will prevent only the suspended particles but not the poisonous gases such as CO, SO2, and Oxides of nitrates. - If similar study is undertaken in larger population, we might get statistically significant increase in the PEFR values between the two groups.
+Subjects don't use their masks regularly.
+Even if they wear continuously masks will prevent only the suspended particles but not the poisonous gases such as CO, SO2, and Oxides of nitrates.
+If similar study is undertaken in larger population, we might get statistically significant increase in the PEFR values between the two groups.